jieliu6/cv/content/authors/hao-pan/_index.md

 ---
 # Display name
-name: Tianjun Li
+name: Hao Pan

 # Username (this should match the folder name)
 authors:
-- tian-li
+- hao-pan

 # Is this the primary user of the site?
 superuser: false